 A car seat is the first significant purchase to make before bringing your baby home from the hospital.
 But like everything else for your baby, the offerings are expansive and countless.
 The most crucial factors to consider when buying a car seat are, first, whether the seat will hold up in a crash and, second, how accommodating the seat is for your specific needs.

-After looking at a number of sites as well as safety ratings from the National Highway Transportation Safety Administration, we rounded up a list of the best infant-car-seat models to consider, based on safety ratings and ease of use.
-Based on our analysis, we think the best baby car seat is the Chicco KeyFit 30 because of its easy installation, compatibility with a number of strollers, good crash-test ratings and affordable price.
+After looking at a number of sites as well as safety ratings from the National Highway Transportation Safety Administration, we rounded up a list of the best car seats to consider, based on safety ratings and ease of use.
+Based on our analysis, we think the best car seat for babies is the Chicco KeyFit 30 because of its easy installation, compatibility with a number of strollers, good crash-test ratings and affordable price.

 1. Chicco KeyFit 30